one-note/learning-notes/java/core.md

 * hashtable vs hashmap
 * hashtable vs synchronizedmap
 * custom synchronized for Colections.SynchronizedMap
-* Treemap without comparator (means the key class implements comparable)
+* Treemap without comparator (means the key class need to implements comparable, else class cast exception)
-* Treemap is sorted. so does it uses equals & hashcode od the key for comparison or it uses comparable( or comparator)
+* Treemap is sorted. so does it uses equals & hashcode for the key for comparison or it uses comparable( or comparator)
+* Treemap has parameter as a compartor. also the key class implements comparable. on which basics the keys will be sorted in the treemap.

 * concurrent collections for list and map.
 * unmodiable collections